DCC-EX/dcc-ex.github.io/docs/support/wifi-at-version.md

 ## Which is correct version of the AT firmware

-`ONLY Version 1.7.4 is known to work reliably.`{.interpreted-text role="dcc-ex-text-size-200pct"}
+`ONLY Version 1.7.4 is known to work reliably.`

 That means all versions both before or after 1.7.4 are *not* suitable.
 So don\'t be fooled in thinking that if it has a version later than that